ismaelc/MashapeNodejs/Readme.txt

-This is a sample nodejs script to access Mashape.
+This is a sample nodejs script to access Mashape using REST.
 It's accessing the bitly API.

 You would need to put in a Mashape authorization header to get this to work.
 For that, you need to sign up for a Mashape account at http://www.mashape.com/